Please note: You can also receive free copies of any GCG Resources by contacting our office.

 Frogwatch Census Reports

 The annual Frogwatch Reports summarise the results of the National Water Week Community Frogwatch Census, conducted in October each year.
-Downloadable files are available for 2003 - 2015 (excluding 2013, 2014).
+Downloadable files are available for 2003 - 2016 with the 2017 report in preparation.
 To download files of any of the Frogwatch Reports, click here.

 Bonking in the garden.
 Bonking in the Garden is the Why, How, and What of frog-friendly gardening - the indispensable introduction to attracting frogs to your garden.
 It has been published by Frog Watch (Victoria) as a small booklet and is now available online for you to keep.
 Visit www.frogs.org.au/frogwatch/index.html to download this from the Frog Watch Victoria website.